junkdog/artemis-odb/CONTRIBUTING.md

 To contribute code:

-* Set up the project.
+* Set up the project (see below)
 * Make any necessary changes to the source code.
 * Include any [additional documentation](#contribute-documentation) the changes might need.
 * Write tests that verify that your contribution works as expected.
+If you need help with this, just ask!
 * Write clear, concise commit message(s) that describe the change.
 * Go to https://github.com/junkdog/artemis-odb and open a new pull request with your changes.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.

 Once you've filed the PR:

-* Barring special circumstances, maintainers will not review PRs until all checks pass (Travis, AppVeyor, etc).
-* One or more maintainers will use GitHub's review feature to review your PR.
+* One or more maintainers will review your PR.
 * If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 * If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
 * If your PR gets accepted, it will be marked as such, and merged soon after.
-Your contribution will be distributed to the masses next time the maintainers [tag a release](#tag-a-release)

 ### Project Setup